Thomas Schlamme: Work with Aaron Sorkin

 Schlamme's nearly decade-long collaboration in television with writer-producer Aaron Sorkin began in early 1998 when they found they shared common creative ground on the soon to be produced Sports Night.
 Their successful partnership in television was one in which Sorkin focused on writing the scripts while Schlamme executive produced and occasionally directed; they worked together on Sports Night, The West Wing, and Studio 60 on the Sunset Strip.
 Schlamme would create the look of the shows, work with the other directors, discuss the scripts with Sorkin as soon as they were turned in, make design and casting decisions, and attend the budget meetings; Sorkin tended to stick strictly to writing.

 Schlamme first worked with Aaron Sorkin on his short-lived ABC comedy/drama Sports Night, for which he directed 16 of its 45 episodes.
 Their biggest break was in 1999, teaming up again on their hit political drama The West Wing.
 He directed the pilot episode and from then on served as the executive producer until 2003.
-He directed 14 episodes of The West Wing in addition to serving as executive producer.
+In addition to serving as executive producer, he directed 14 episodes of The West Wing, including the second season finale, "Two Cathedrals", now widely considered one of the greatest tv episodes ever made.
 In 2003, at the end of the fourth season, Schlamme and Sorkin left the show due to internal conflicts at Warner Bros.
 TV not involving the NBC network, thrusting producer John Wells into an expanded role as showrunner.

 In early October 2005, a pilot script dubbed Studio 7 on the Sunset Strip for a new TV series, written by Sorkin and with Schlamme attached as producer, started circulating around Hollywood and generating interest on the web.
 A week later, NBC bought from Warner Bros.
 TV the right to show the TV series on their network for a near-record license fee in a bidding war with CBS.
 The show's name was later changed to Studio 60 on the Sunset Strip.

 In September 2006, the pilot for Studio 60 aired on NBC, directed by Schlamme.
 The pilot was critically acclaimed and had high ratings, but Studio 60 experienced a significant drop in audience by mid-season.
 The show was cancelled after one season.